 Metroid is a staple of classic 2d dungeon crawlers.
-The original game, as well as many of its squeals, were groundbreaking in how to explore 2d dungeon space.
+The original game, as well as many of its sequels, were groundbreaking in how to explore 2d dungeon space.
 These early video games have a lot to teach us about dungeon design mechanics that easily translate into the world of DnD.
 Dungeons and Dragons games today could stand to take a page or two from the Metroid book.
 Let’s dive right right in and take a look at the marriage between Metroid and dungeon design.

 What Makes Metroid Dungeon Design Unique?

 The Metroid series shares a lot with the The Legend of Zelda when it comes to surface level comparisons.
 Both games use dungeons with locked areas, make heavy use of maps, and use key items to set progression.
 You may think that Metroid games don’t really have anything left to teach us about dungeon design that The Legend of Zelda hasn’t already.
 However, when you take a closer look at Metroid you begin to see what makes the games stand out.

 In the more classic games, Metroid takes place in a single dungeon.
 This alone is a big difference between other games we looked at before.
 The entire world is fit together like a mega dungeon and acts as one big puzzle.

 Metroid dungeon design is both very open and very closed.
 There are often large sections of the game that are available for you to enter, but too difficult for you to deal with until you get certain upgrades.
 In Super Metroid this is most apparent in areas where the environment is too hot and you need a suit upgrade to prevent yourself from taking damage.

 Metroid dungeon design is also about true exploration.
 These games are full of secrets and branching paths.
 The games also use backtracking as a method teaching, something that other games at the time had never used effectively.
 Let’s explore these ideas and see how they can be translated into DnD!

 Exploration as a Mechanic